aelder/VerusServicesSetup/ElectrumX.md

 ## Further considerations

-None of the topics below is strictly necessary, but most of them are recommended.
+None of the topics below are strictly necessary, but most of them are recommended.

 ### Improving SSH security

-If you remember the good old `rand=4; // chosen by fair dice roll` comic, you're probably doing this anyways.
+If you remember the good old `rand=4; // chosen by fair dice roll` comic, you're probably doing this anyway.
 If you don't go google the comic, you might have missed a laugh there!

 As `root`, generate a proper `/etc/ssh/moduli` like this: